zio/zio-prelude/docs/functional-abstractions/concrete-types/index.md

 The `Equal` abstraction describes a type that can be compared for equality.
 Its fundamental representation is as a function `(A, A) => Boolean`.

 The `Equal` abstraction allows us to define what it means for two instances of a type to be equal, avoiding pitfalls in Scala such as reference equality for arrays.
-It also lets us avoid bugs caused by accidentally comparing two unrelated types or checking equality for types such as functions that do not have well defined notions of equality.
+It also lets us avoid bugs caused by accidentally comparing two unrelated types or checking equality for types such as functions that do not have well-defined notions of equality.

 ### Ord